ciromattia/kcc/README.md

 ### 7-Zip

+This is optional but will make conversions much faster.

-This is only required for certain files and advanced features.
+This is required for certain files and advanced features.

 KCC will ask you to install if needed.

 Refer to the wiki to install: https://github.com/ciromattia/kcc/wiki/Installation#7-zip